CA Number Display Requirements

 Every commercial vehicle in California needs to have a name or trademark displayed.
 That name or trademark must get displayed on both sides of every vehicle US Dot Number.
 The name or trademark has to appear legible from 50 feet away.
 This applies during daylight hours.
 The number must refer to the individual who has operating authority over the vehicle.
 Or, it can refer to the name of the vehicle lessee or lessor.
 These requirements refer to two official California Vehicle (CVC) Sections.
 They are 27901 and 27900(a).

 Here is how to display your CA Number truck decals.
 They must appear on lower areas of a truck’s cab doors BOC-3.
 Each carrier should use high contrast lettering.
 This is so the numbers will have legibility from 50 ft away.
 Make sure that your bold lettering is at least two inches in length.
 This will make it easy for people to read.
 Here are the four recommended fonts to consider.

 4. Times New Roman.

 This means that you should apply white or light-colored number decals to the truck.
 Feel free to contact our organization about ordering custom truck lettering packages.
-The packages will help ensure people can see your CA Number.
+The packages will help ensure people can see your CA Number in California.
 We’ll help you select the right color and font that correlates to your trucks.
 Also- do you need USDOT number decals?
 If so, our team can make them and place them on a single sheet.